 The College of Law, under ABA Standard 503, may admit a limited number of students who have not taken the LSAT.
 Those applicants must meet certain conditions to be eligible to apply.
 Information on the College of Law's LSAT exemption policy can be found on the Admissions FAQs page.

 Candidates are required to submit a personal statement.
+Applicants are required to submit a typed personal statement of no more than (2) two pages in length, with one (1) inch margins, and a font size no smaller the 10-pt.
 The personal statement is also viewed as a document demonstrating your writing ability; therefore, the personal statement must be written by you.
 The Admission Committee’s goal is to assemble an intellectually stimulating community of students composed of individuals who have diverse backgrounds and perspectives.

 In addition to outstanding academic ability, we seek students whose life experiences, backgrounds and interests will enhance our educational community.
 This includes, but is not limited qualities such as leadership, maturity, organization, knowledge of other languages and cultures, sincere commitment to community service, a history of overcoming disadvantage, extraordinary accomplishment, or success in a previous career.
-The subject matter of your personal statement is up to you, and although there are no length requirements, most statements average two to three typed, double-spaced pages.
+The subject matter of your personal statement is up to you.
 The personal statement should let the Admission Committee know more about you as a person, and should address the above qualities if that information is not presented in other areas of your application.
 Issues addressed in your personal statement may include what background, experiences, and events (positive or negative) have affected you.
 You may address what perspectives and experiences you will bring to classroom discussions and the law school community or what your motivations are for seeking a legal education.

 The S.J.
 Quinney College of Law requires that your foreign transcripts be submitted through the Credential Assembly Service.
 If you completed any postsecondary academic work outside the U.S. (including its territories) or Canada, you must use this service for the evaluation of your foreign transcripts.
 The one exception to this requirement is if you completed the foreign work through a study-abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, and the work is clearly indicated as such on the home campus transcript.
 This service is included in the Credential Assembly Service registration fee.
 An International Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), and will be incorporated into your Credential Assembly Service Law School Report.
 To use the Credential Assembly Service for your international documents, follow the online instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and send it promptly to them.
 More time is usually required to receive foreign transcripts.
 Questions about foreign transcripts and the Credential Assembly Service can be directed to LSAC at 215.968.1001 or LSACinfo@LSAC.org.